sahinmeric/sahinmeric/README.md

-# 👋 Hi, I'm @sahinmeric
+### 👋 Hi, I'm @sahinmeric

 ### About Me
-I am a Full-stack developer with a strong focus on front-end development.
+I am a Full-Stack Developer and Certified Ethical Hacker with extensive experience in front-end development.

 ### Interests
 - **Software Development**